-The Disciplinary Committee consists of members from the General Assembly with a chairperson and a secretary appointed from among the members.
+The Disciplinary Committee comprises members of the General Assembly, is in charge of ensuring that the various bodies of the SRC are kept in check, with a chairperson appointed by the Executive Committee and a secretary appointed from among the members.

-The committee deals with all acts of indiscipline on the part of any member of the General Assembly, Executive committee or JCR.
-The committee gives advice to the General Assembly on recommendations of appropriate punishments for approval from Dean of Students, the Registrar or the Vice Chancellor.
+The committee deals with all acts of indiscipline of any member of the General Assembly or students referred by it and any member of the Executive Committee or any JCR.
+The committee gives advice to the General Assembly on recommendations of appropriate punishments for approval from Dean of Students, the Registrar or the Vice-Chancellor for implementation.

 THE WOMEN’S COMMISSION

 This commission is appointed by the executive committee with approval from the general assembly.

 The commission, as a standing committee under the general assembly, has the responsibility of pursuing the harnessing, distillation and the employment of the intellectual and other important capacities of female students.